openlibhums/memory-alpha/content/support/plugins/datacite.md

 > [!TIP]
 > To see the exact metadata Janeway will send, use the article's export option.
 It returns the DataCite JSON for that article without depositing anything.

-## Test deposits

-This is a technical detail that server administrators may find useful.

-While a site runs in debug mode, the plugin deposits to DataCite's test API rather than the live one.
-DOIs minted against the test system do not resolve and are periodically cleared by DataCite.